sourabh48/Generating-Signed-APK/README.md

+---
+id: signed-apk-android
+title: Generating Signed APK
+---

 # Generating-Signed-APK

-Android requires all apps to be digitally signed with a certificate before they can be installed, so to distribute a Android application via Google Play Store, one need to generate a signed release APK.
+Android requires that all apps be digitally signed with a certificate before they can be installed, so to distribute your Android application via [Google Play store](https://play.google.com/store), you'll need to generate a signed release APK.